theghostmac/tradermac/README.md

 # TraderMac
-TraderMac handles **fetching Options data** from a financial market, creating a **market** and **trading engine** for **options trading** between a buyer and a seller, use the Black-Scholes-Merton model to estimate price and buy the underlying asset to eliminate risks, [more features from research].
+TraderMac handles **fetching Options data** from a financial market, creating a **market** and **trading engine** for **options trading** between a buyer and a seller, use the Black-Scholes-Merton model to estimate price and buy the underlying asset to eliminate risks,[more features from research]

 ## Run
 For now, manually create a portfolio to test the trading validation and execution: